coderdiaz/coderdiaz/README.md

 ### Hi there, my name is Javier Diaz 👋
 ![My Setup](./cover.png)

-I'm a Software Engineer and Indie Developer from Mexico City, interested in design systems, jamstack, user/dev experience and under engineering.
+I'm a Software Engineer, Indie Developer and aspiring UX/UI designer from Mexico City, interested in design systems, jamstack, user/dev experience and under engineering.
 My goal is create fast, simple and accesible web experiences for everyone to use and enjoy!

 <!--
 **coderdiaz/coderdiaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.